How to succeed building developer tooling with Peter Pezaris

 So what fascinates you about entrepreneurship and how did you get started on your journey?
 How did you build your first company?

-I had the good fortune of attending Carnegie Mellon university at which I met my business partners who.
-Over beers one night decided that we wanted to start a company on our own.
-So we were all working on wall street at the time at various financial institutions, and we were drinking beers and talking about bill Gates and how much money he had.
+I had the good fortune of attending Carnegie Mellon university at which I met my business partners who over beers one night decided that we wanted to start a company on our own.
+So we were all working on Wall Dtreet at the time at various financial institutions, and we were drinking beers and talking about Bill Gates and how much money he had.

-And I guess there was an article that we read that said that he had to spend $3 million a day every day in order to.
-Expend his wealth by the time he died.
-And then we decided that rather than talking about him and his wealth, why don’t we talk about us and our wealth?
-And so that was really the Genesis behind becoming an entrepreneur.
+And I guess there was an article that we read that said that he had to spend $3 million a day every day in order to spend his wealth by the time he died.
+And then we decided that rather than talking about him and his wealth, why don't we talk about us and our wealth?
+And so that was really the genesis behind becoming an entrepreneur.

-And from then, uh, it’s just been an awesome, awesome ride because I’ve had an.
-Fantastic time, be able to work with us.
-So those same guys through four different businesses now over the last 25 years.
-Oh,
+And from then, uh, it's just been an awesome, awesome ride because I've had a fantastic time, be able to work with those same guys through four different businesses now over the last 25 years.

-Michaela: [00:03:40] wow.
-And so somehow I dream of wealth and money.
-Right.
+Michaela: [00:03:40] Oh, wow!
+And so somehow a dream of wealth and money.
+Right?
 Is that also what you achieved?
 Is that, did you achieve that?

 Peter: [00:05:43] Yeah.
 So we're develop developing something that we call a developer collaboration platform.

-And there are a number of different pieces to this, but if you can think about it as doing a series of features and products that enable.
-More real time and more rich interaction between developers as they’re writing code.
-And the way that I often explain this to people who are unfamiliar with our product is by using an analogy from Google docs.
+And there are a number of different pieces to this, but you can think about it as doing a series of features and products that enable more real time and more rich interaction between developers as they're writing code.
+And the way that I often explain this to people who are unfamiliar with our product is by using an analogy from Google Docs.

-And instead, because most developers live in their ID where they write code all day and today’s IDs don’t have that capability.
-So that’s how we started with code stream.
+And instead, because most developers live in their IDE where they write code all day and today's IDE's don't have that capability.
+So that's how we started with CodeStream.
 Just a very simple user interaction where you can just select any code directly in your editor and type of comment on that.
 And that comment gets shared with your teammates.

 So that was the first feature that we built.
 And since then we've built all kinds of different user experiences that are developers specific, but they all center around connecting you with your teammates and allows for realtime collaboration around source code.